 – Manifesto –

 - You are here for a reason.
-I believe every single one of us has a calling; to some it’s loud and clear and they know what they’re meant to do, but many others aren’t so sure and get stuck trying to figure out the perfect solution.
-The real work is learning to listen and being brave enough to answer the call – even if that call is nothing more than a faint whisper.
+I believe every single one of us has a calling and it’s not necessarily just one thing.
+But far too often we’ve forgotten what makes us come alive and how to follow the clues leading us to the things we’re meant to do.
+Too often we’re looking for a ‘perfect’ answer and there is no such thing.
+The real work is learning how to listen and being brave enough to answer the call – even if it’s nothing more than a faint whisper.
 Then you must show up and do what’s required, even if it doesn’t always make sense at the time.

 - You do not need to hit rock bottom.
-We have this idea that something needs to be completely broken before we can fix it, or that our discomfort must be so intense that it gives us a valid reason to change.
+We have this idea that something needs to be completely broken before we can fix it, or that our discomfort must be intense before we have a valid reason to change.
 None of this is true.
-If there’s something holding you back from living the life you really want – no matter what it is – then start by being honest and acknowledging it.
-You don’t need to hit rock bottom before you begin making changes in your life.
+If there’s something holding you back from living the life you really want, then start by being honest and acknowledging it.
+You don’t need to hit rock bottom or feel intense discomfort to have a valid reason to change your life.

 - Everything you feel is right for you.
 Stop saying you ‘should’ or ‘shouldn’t’ feel a particular way.
 Acknowledging and learning how to really feel your feelings allows you to tune into yourself and get to the heart of what really matters to you.
 I’m a big fan of Elizabeth Gilbert’s writing – that’s not to say I agree with everything she writes – but this post called ‘The Wrong Emotion’ is definitely one of my favourites.